ryogrid/aiortc-dc/README.rst

 Acknowledgement
 -------------------

-This library is fork of aiortc (https://github.com/aiortc/aiortc) and most codes are wrote on aiortc project.
+This library is a fork of aiortc (https://github.com/aiortc/aiortc) and most codes are wrote on aiortc project.

 I am deeply grateful to contoributers of aiortc who maked very very nice product.